abinit/abipy/docs/graphical_interface.rst

 In many cases, however, calculations are performed on clusters in which web browsers are not always available or, even if the browser is installed, the connection may be too slow..
-Obviously, one can always copy files from the remote cluster to the local machine with scp or mount the remote file system with sshfs but both approaches is far from optimal.
+Obviously, one can always copy files from the remote cluster to the local machine with scp or mount the remote file system with sshfs but both approaches are far from optimal.
 In principle, we would like to be able to execute AbiPy and Abinit on the remote cluster and visualize the results directly in our local machine.